Ensono/amido.github.io/docs/workloads/azure/backend/netcore/architecture/testing/testing_scope_netcore.md

 Integration tests should support, not replace, unit and component tests, writing Integration is more complex than wittering other tests, because it might break more often when any of the units changes, for that reason, Component and Unit tests should be preferred.

-Component IntegrationTests for internal dependency tests are currently handled by Component Tests, it's focus is only test the behavior of internal dependencies and any external dependency is mocked, for that reason, we don't have integration tests project for internal components
+Component IntegrationTests for internal dependency tests are currently handled by Component Tests, it's focus is only test the behaviour of internal dependencies and any external dependency is mocked, for that reason, we don't have integration tests project for internal components

 Integration tests are not meant to test configuration issues, configuration should be easily tested by smoke tests.

-Integration tests intended purpose is to test integration behavior between two or more components, check if the data format provided and expected are valid, also encoding and parsing of this data, required parameters are provided correctly.
+Integration tests intended purpose is to test integration behaviour between two or more components, check if the data format provided and expected are valid, also encoding and parsing of this data, required parameters are provided correctly.

 ### Contract Tests